matswalekr/DCF_Engine/README.md

 The Excel also shows other valuation methods such as comparable multiples and historic market valuations.

 Note that the Excel file is mainly controlled through the "Assumptions" sheet.
-Further changes can be made to the other files, but they may need to be unlocked or unhidden.
+Further changes can be made to the other sheets, but they may need to be unlocked or unhidden.

 For usage, the [dcf_initialiser](/code/dcf_initialiser.py) needs to be updated with the **company's Ticker**, the **Ticker of its competitors**, the **historic years** to take into account and the **years to forecast** for the DCF.